Skip to main content

 resolve

 Resolves all external services.
-The command operates on all services which have the url fields defined.
+The command operates on all services which have the url fields defined and the path specified as environment variable.

-After cloning the service, the resolve command will set the relative path to the service in the wattpm configuration file.
+After cloning the service, the resolve command will set the relative path to the service in the .env file.

 Arguments: